attu0/Plant-Disease-Detection/README.md

 # Plant Disease Detection

 A web application that uses machine learning to detect diseases in plant leaves.
-Currently supports potato plant disease detection.
+The system can identify various plant diseases and provide recommendations for treatment.

 ## Features

-- Upload images through drag & drop or file selection
+- Upload plant leaf images through drag & drop or file selection
-- Real-time disease detection
+- Real-time disease detection using deep learning models
+- Detailed disease analysis with confidence scores
-- Confidence score for predictions
+- Treatment recommendations for identified diseases
-- Responsive design
+- Responsive web interface for both desktop and mobile
-- Support for multiple plant types
+- Support for multiple plant types and diseases
+- User-friendly dashboard for viewing results

 ## Tech Stack

 ### Frontend
-- React
+- React 18.x
-- Vite
+- Vite 4.x
-- Axios
+- Axios for API calls
-- CSS3
+- TailwindCSS for styling
+- React Router for navigation
+- React Dropzone for file uploads

 ### Backend
 - FastAPI
-- TensorFlow
+- TensorFlow 2.x
-- Python 3.x
+- Python 3.10+
 - Uvicorn
+- OpenCV for image processing
+- NumPy for numerical operations
+- Pandas for data handling

 ## Setup